filmaj/arc.codes.next/style-guide.md

 Thank you for helping contribute to Architect's documentation!

-Our primary goal of these docsis to create a welcoming, easily accessible space for folks to learn about Architect in a way that respects their time.
+Our primary goal of these docs is to create a welcoming, easily accessible space for folks to learn about Architect in a way that respects their time.

 Architect happens to sit at the complex and challenging intersection of frameworks, cloud hosting, and application architecture – so it's our job to ensure we don't just have complete documentation, but that we've also provided a sufficient foundation of key concepts and reasoning along the way.